Rdassy/Predictive_Senescence/README.md

 ### Questions:

-- How do environmental factors change telomere length?
-- Does the presence of dominant birds influence survival rates of the other birds?
-- Is there a correlation between telomere length and the age class of the birds?
 - Does the telomere length decrease over time for each bird?
 If yes, is the rate similar?
-- Does pedigree influence telomere length?
+- Is there a correlation between telomere length and the age class of the birds?

 ## **<p align="center">Presentation</p>**
 ---